AndreaTonali/AndreaTonali/python_fun/app_musicRecommendation/README.md

 - http://ocelma.net/MusicRecommendationDataset/lastfm-1K.html

-Please answer the questions below using either Python or Scala, preferably in Spark.
-For each question, describe the approach you used, and provide all output and scripts, supporting files, queries, commands, etc. that you wrote to solve the problem.

----

-# Local Development/Run

 **Note**: Assuming Linux/MacOS environment, plus Python & Spark.

 Please dowonload `userid-timestamp-artid-artname-traid-traname.tsv` from the above `URL` and place it in the `./app_musicrecommendation/dataset/` folder.